Descrizione

 McGuinn could have been the sixth Traveling Wilbury.
 Indeed, Back

-, his first album in 11 years, fits comfortably into the vein
+From Rio, his first album in 11 years, fits comfortably into the vein

 of Tom Petty’s Full Moon Fever and Traveling Wilburys Vol.